GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 Upcoming changes to Microsoft's Trusted Root Program could impact your agency.
 In April 2018, Microsoft will remove the **TLS trust bit** for our U.S. Government Root CA (i.e., Federal Common Policy CA [COMMON]) from Microsoft's globally distributed Certificate Trust List.

-{% alert-info.html content="Microsoft distributes COMMON as a globally trusted root through the Microsoft Trust Store.
-Microsoft distributes trusted root CA certificates to related Operating Systems using [Certificate Trust Lists](https://msdn.microsoft.com/en-us/library/windows/desktop/aa376545(v=vs.85).aspx){:target= "_blank"}." %}
+{% include alert-info.html content="Microsoft distributes COMMON as a globally trusted root through the Microsoft Trust Store.
+Microsoft distributes trusted root CA certificates to related Operating Systems using Certificate Trust Lists." %}

 Once this occurs, government and partner users of Windows devices may receive errors when **browsing** to internet or intranet websites.
 These errors will appear if all of the following are true: